pleonex/PleOps.Cake/.github/ISSUE_TEMPLATE/design_container.md

 ### State of the art

-TODO: is there any way to implement or use it with the current state?
-Is there any other production implementing it similar?
+TODO: is there an existing product that matches some of the requirements? is there any other similar product?

 ## Architecture study

-**Decision:**
+**Decision:** TODO

-### Option XXX
+### Architecture AAA

-TODO: Description
+TODO: Description and fill the following points

-TODO: business coverage (requirements) TODO: agreements / theory (trade-offs),
-TODO: implementation effort (overview of tasks and global effort) TODO: quality, up-to-day to modern standards, maintainability TODO: extensibility TODO: security, TODO: performance TODO: compliance TODO: cost
+TODO: container diagram (level-2 in C4)

+- Business coverage: TODO
+- Assumptions: TODO list of known agreements and out-of-scope responsability
+- Limitations: TODO
+- Implementation effort: TODO overview of main tasks and estimation
+- Maintanance effort: TODO
+- Quality, up-to-day to modern standards: TODO
+- Extensibility: TODO e.g., reusability
+- Security: TODO
+- Performance: TODO
+- Compliance: TODO if applies
+- Cost: TODO
 - Resources: TODO links

 ## High level components

-TODO: diagram
+TODO: component diagram (level-3 in C4)

 ### Component 1

 TODO: describe the component, what it does and how it interacts with others

+## Data persistency

+TODO: how to persist data? what data? database model or file formats?

 ## Public API